lzcyzm/RMT/README.md

-RMT package: extract combinatorial RNA methylome from multiple MeRIP-Seq datasets RMT is now part of exomePeak package
+# RMT package
+RMT package: extract combinatorial RNA methylome from multiple MeRIP-Seq datasets RMT is now part of exomePeak package.
 Install the current exomePeak package from Bioconductor to ensure all the dependencies are properly installed

 > source("http://bioconductor.org/biocLite.R")